Political positions of Mitt Romney: Interrogation techniques

-Romney opposes the use of torture; and supports the limited use of enhanced interrogation techniques to stop an imminent wide-scale terrorist attack.
+Romney claims to oppose the use of torture; and supports the limited use of "enhanced interrogation techniques" to stop an imminent wide-scale terrorist attack.
 During the second Presidential debate, Romney supported the use of enhanced interrogation techniques in handling suspects at the Guantanamo Bay detention facility, saying, "enhanced interrogation techniques have to be used—not torture but enhanced interrogation techniques, yes."
 When asked directly whether waterboarding was torture, Romney stated, "[A]s a presidential candidate, I don't think it's wise for us to describe specifically which measures we would and would not use. ...
 And I get that advice from Cofer Black, who is a person who was responsible for counterterrorism in the CIA for some 35 years.
 I get that advice by talking to former generals in our military."
 According to Blackwater expert Jeremy Scahill, Romney advisor Cofer Black has been, "a key figure in the extraordinary rendition program, the government-sanctioned kidnap-and-torture program, where prisoners like Maher Arar are sent to third-country hellholes to be tortured."